betaveros/noulith/README.md

 This allows us to not have to keep an extra copy of the LHS variable in common cases where we "modify" it, so code like `x append= y` is actually efficient (see discussion of immutability below).

 The weird keyword `every` lets you assign to or operate on multiple variables or elements of a slice at once.
 This initializes three variables to `1`.
+This doesn't work with operator-assignments, though it might in the future.

 ```
 every a, b, c := 1